Fenugreek A Beneficial Herb, Spice And Amazing Medicine

 Especially cooking experts know fenugreek seeds as part of many curry mixes or appreciate Fenugreek leaves as a tasty herb.

-Both the leaves, fresh and dried, and the dried seeds whole or ground are used.
-The herb tastes spicy bitter and slightly floury and contains only small amounts of essential oil, in which, so far 40 different compounds were identified, including alkanes, sesquiterpenes, alcohols, and lactones.
+Both the leaves, fresh and dried, and the dried seeds, whole or ground, are used.
+The herb tastes spicy, bitter, and slightly floury and contains only small amounts of essential oil, in which, so far, 40 different compounds have been identified, including alkanes, sesquiterpenes, alcohols, and lactones.

 For Indian curry and chutney dishes, Fenugreek is indispensable.
-Iran has a particularly rich tradition in the use of fenugreek leaves; Among the best-known examples Ghorme Sabzi, a thick sauce made from fresh or dried.
+Iran has a particularly rich tradition in the use of fenugreek leaves.
+Among the best-known examples is Ghorme Sabzi, a thick sauce made from fresh or dried.
 Herbs like leek, fenugreek, parsley, mint, onion, beans, and limes;

 Tip: Fry Fenugreek seeds lightly before crushing (not too hot), then a pleasant taste develops and it reduces the bitterness.
-If raw consumed it is without flavor.
+If raw is consumed, it is without flavor.

 Versatile ingredients with lasting effects

 Probably no other plant has such many different ingredients as fenugreek.
-From a medical perspective, especially the seeds is relevant, which is also known by the botanical name Foenugraeci semen.
+From a medical perspective, especially the seeds are relevant, which is also known by the botanical name Foenugraeci semen.

 Effect and Application